vanyaio/mininet-mpi/README.md

 all_exec_times file and drawing graph with draw_python.py.

 ## Useful links
-The following links are helpful if you decide to dig into sources http://mininet.org - Mininet network emulator. https://containernet.github.io - fork of the Mininet which allows to use Docker containers as hosts. https://mpitutorial.com/tutorials - great resource with MPI installation and related
+The following links are helpful if you decide to dig into sources: http://mininet.org - Mininet network emulator. https://containernet.github.io - fork of the Mininet which allows to use Docker containers as hosts. https://mpitutorial.com/tutorials - great resource with MPI installation and related